 Their session took off by identifying the challenges and temptations to try to reflect the specific language of the public space, resulting in a public intervention in response to this, suggested by his subconscious while under hypnosis.

-Through this artist-hypnotherapist partnership, Karsten wants to investigate what it means to let a non-art professional infiltrate his practice, and whether it is really possible to “unlock” something buried deep inside.
+Through the artist-hypnotherapist partnership that Subconscious Mining offers, Karsten wants to investigate what it means to let a non-art professional infiltrate his practice, and whether it is really possible to “unlock” something buried deep inside.
 To find out if subconscious exploitation can be a form of scientific management for an artist — to improve the production workflow and enhance or manipulate the result of works by contracting your subconscious.